 When’s the last time you updated a CTA on your website?
 Are you guilty of changing a CTA and aren’t sure how well it’s performing compared to previous versions?

 In case you don’t get where I’m going, you should always test your CTAs using A/B testing.
-There are five main variables you can test to improve and upgrade your CTA:
+There are five main variables you can test to improve and upgrade your CTAs:

-When testing these variables, be sure you only test one at a time.
-This way you can better gauge what work and what doesn't.
+When testing call-to-action variables, it’s best practice to test one variable at a time.
+It’s like a science project, you want to have a control to test against.
+This way you can better gauge what works and what doesn't.

 Calls-to-Action Are Only Half of the Equation

 Now if it’s your goal to generate leads, educate your prospects, and acquire new clients, calls-to-action are a most.
 However, CTAs are only one part of the equation when trying to generate leads from your website.
 The second is your landing page, which is another beast in itself.